muratk5n/thirdwave/en/README.md

 ---

-Maybe anti-vaxxers are just scared of needles.
-Should docs offer anesthesia, knock them out, then apply the vax?
+Maybe some anti-vaxxers are just scared of needles.
+Should docs offer anesthesia?
+Knock them out, apply the vax, done.

 ---